Note: This updated story was originally published in October 2020, prior to a concert at the Greenwich Odeum.

 Tom Rush was there at the beginning.
 The legendary singer-songwriter has been a mainstay on the folk scene since the early 1960’s, when along with Joan Baez, Bob Dylan, Joni Mitchell and others, he was a regular on the coffeehouse circuit.
 He traversed “the green pastures of Harvard University” (as Dylan once wrote) and was frequently “in residence” at Club 47 (now Club Passim), an incubator of Cambridge, MA folk scene in the 1960’s.

-Still going strong at age 79, Rush will bring his socially distanced, COVID-safe show to the Greenwich Odeum Saturday November 6th.
+Still going strong at age 80, Rush will bring his socially distant, COVID-safe show to the Narrows Center in Fall River Friday, May 28th.
 The popular singer has already beaten back the COVID monster, having recovered from a bout with the virus last Spring.
-He described what happened when I spoke with him last week.
+He described what happened when I spoke with him in October.

 “I think I got it on a plane coming north from Florida after a string of gigs down there,” explained Rush.
 “I actually got off easy, I was not hospitalized, although it was close.
 It was five days of feeling worse and worse, and then five days of feeling really bad, and then five days of getting better.
 And then probably another month of getting back to 100%.”

 The COVID crisis has meant difficult times for musicians and other entertainers, but like many, Rush has been innovative in finding ways to reach his fans.